ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 This tutorial walks you through the steps of setting up isolated workloads by provisioning a {{site.data.keyword.vpc_full}} (VPC) with subnets spanning multiple availability zones (AZs) and virtual server instances (VSIs) that can autoscale according to your requirements in multiple zones within one region to ensure the high availability of the application.
 You will configure a global load balancer to provide high availability between zones and reduce network latency for users.

 You will learn about the use of dedicated hosts by provisioning VSIs in a dedicated host.
-You will provision all of these services and resources using{{site.data.keyword.bpshort}}.
+You will provision all of these services and resources using {{site.data.keyword.bpfull_notm}} .
 {:shortdesc}

 A {{site.data.keyword.bpfull_notm}} template is a set of files that define the IBM Cloud resources that you want to create, update, or delete.
 You create a{{site.data.keyword.bpshort}} workspace that points to your template and use the built-in capabilities of the IBM Cloud provider plug-in for Terraform to provision your IBM Cloud resources.